oldhabbo/protoactor-addons/README.md

 # protoactor-addons
-Addons for Proto Actor, including MariaDB and Redis persistence
+MariaDB and Redis persistence for Proto Actor